andrewstech/andrewstech.github.io/index.md

       - title: Mr Maths
         content: >
           Mr Maths was a flashcard based Maths quiz available on Alexa and Google Assistant in 2019 to early 2020.
+The skill was very similar to extra revision but had extra features such as profiles and levels to allow the users to have a unique experience.
         align: left
         image: images/mr maths.png
         image_alt: Feature 2 placeholder image